rustielin/Blockchain-Notes/note3.md

 distributes wallets to each employee, for a manageable hierarchical structure.

-Choosing a Wallet – Control & Responsibility {#choosing-a-wallet-control-responsibility .unnumbered}
+Choosing a Wallet – Control & Responsibility
 ============================================

 We previously mentioned that Coinbase store private keys in the cloud,